MuhamedKamil/Hotels-Reviews/README.md

 Using elasticsearch to index all data founded in the dataset for hotel. each hotel have only one document with all its data.

-3- simple classifier
+3- Simple classifier

-I built a logistic regression model for sentiment analysis task to classify hotel guest reviews using data included in the dataset folder
+I built a logistic regression model for sentiment analysis task to classify hotel guest reviews using data included in the dataset folder.

 Dataset Link https://www.kaggle.com/anu0012/hotel-review/data